 - In Role Attribute enter the Attribute Name given against role value of Test Configuration for the user.

 - Clicking Create Users checkbox will allow user creation for only those roles whose role is mapped to Confluence groups in Role Mapping tab.
-If unchecked, users whose roles are not mapped to Confluence groups, their group will be set as Default Group.
+If unchecked, users whose roles are not mapped to Confluence groups, they will not be allowed to login.

 - Confluence has two pre-defined groups where users are mapped: Confluence-administrator and Confluence-servicedesk-users.